-If the building principal is the subject of a complaint, the student, third party or a reporting employee shall report the incident directly to the Title IX Coordinator.
+If the building principal or building administrator is the subject of a complaint, the complainant or the individual making the complaint shall direct the complaint of the incident to the Title IX Coordinator.

-The complainant or the individual making the complaint may use the Discrimination/Sexual Harassment/Bullying/Hazing/Dating Violence/Retaliation Report Form attached to this policy for purposes of reporting an incident or incidents in writing; however, verbal complaints of an incident or incidents shall be accepted, documented and the procedures of this policy and the relevant attachments followed.
+The complainant or the individual making the complaint may use the Discrimination/Sexual Harassment/Retaliation Report Form attached to this policy for purposes of reporting an incident or incidents in writing; however, verbal complaints of an incident or incidents shall be accepted, documented and the procedures of this policy and the relevant attachments followed.

-The building principal shall promptly notify the Title IX Coordinator of all complaints of discrimination, Title IX sexual harassment or retaliation.
+The building principal or building administrator shall promptly notify the Title IX Coordinator of all complaints of discrimination, Title IX sexual harassment or retaliation.
 The Title IX Coordinator shall promptly contact the complainant to gather additional information as necessary, and to discuss the availability of supportive measures.
 The Title IX Coordinator shall consider the complainant's wishes with respect to supportive measures.